Xablu/Meetups/Setting up and troubleshooting/README.md

 > ![Modify Visual Studio features afterwards Screenshot](../Misc/winchangevsfeatures.png)

 ### On Mac
 On a Mac, Xamarin needs to be installed differently.
 [Download the installer](https://www.xamarin.com/download) and run it.
-It should install all Xamarin components you need, including the Android SDK and Xamarin Studio, which will be your IDE on OSX/macOS.
+It should install all Xamarin components you need, including the Android SDK and Visual Studio for Mac, which will be your IDE on OSX/macOS.

 ## Prepare for Android development
 ### Android SDK
 Both ways of installing Xamarin for Mac or Windows should install the Android SDK automatically.
 If anything goes wrong, you can also [download it from the Google Developer portal](https://developer.android.com/studio/index.html).

 You should also check if all the necessary Android components are installed or if any updates are available.
 We can check this inside the ***Android SDK Manager***.
-Open it in Visual Studio or Xamarin Studio at <kbd>Tools</kbd> <kbd>Android</kbd> <kbd>Android SDK Manager...</kbd>.
+Open it in Visual Studio or Visual Studio for Mac at <kbd>Tools</kbd> <kbd>Android</kbd> <kbd>Android SDK Manager...</kbd>.

 ![Modify Visual Studio features afterwards Screenshot](../Misc/androidsdkmanager.png)